zatech/code-of-conduct/README.md

 ## Public archiving

 Channels may be publicly archived at the discretion of the channel owner or the team admins.
-This serves three purposes:
+This serves two purposes:

 1. To retain valuable information for future team members and the general public, and
 2. To promote healthy discourse in all the channels.